- Homosexuality

 Gender-affirming care in Ohio is legal, but banned for minors.

-LGBT discrimination in Ohio is illegal.
+LGBT employment discrimination in Ohio is ambiguous.

-LGBT housing discrimination in Ohio is sexual orientation and gender identity.
+LGBT housing discrimination in Ohio is varies by region.

-Same-sex adoption in Ohio is legal.
+Same-sex adoption in Ohio is married couples only.

 Intersex infant surgery in Ohio is not banned.